 Fitzgerald, GA plant opens.

 A booming RV business creates increased demand for recycling.

-Shapiro Metals joins BIR (Bureau of International Recuperation), an international organization for recyclers, and gains a global view of the industry and metal markets.
+Shapiro joins BIR (Bureau of International Recycling), an international organization for recyclers, and gains a global view of the industry and metal markets.

 The Great Recession impacts the business as metal prices fall.
 According to Bruce, “This was a difficult time for business, but a good time to learn lessons.”

 Markets expand in the southern U.S. and Mexico.

 Shapiro expands operations into Mobile in order to better serve a partner generating a large amount of scrap in the area.

 Shapiro opens a plant in Denton.
 Shapiro also looks outside the scrap industry to hire Chief Operating Officer, Bob Alvarez, who brings years of industrial operations and human resources experience.

 The company continues to grow as markets rebound.